-This is a recent issue (well, more of an annoyance) that only came to our attention in 2018.
+This is a recent issue that only came to our attention in 2018.
+The solution is to modify the Hydrovane Rudder's trailing edge.

 Some larger yachts, while sailing at faster boat speeds, may start to hear a low pitched noise from the Hydrovane.
 Sarah and Will sailed close to 10,000 nm with a Hydrovane on their Beneteau First 405 and never heard it.
-However, they did hear it sometimes while underway on their Jeanneau SO 43 in fast sailing conditions.
+However, they did hear it sometimes while underway on their Jeanneau 43 in fast sailing conditions.